 There are a lot of people running on the Democrat side, so I decided to make a list and put my initial thoughts on how likely I think they are to become president.
 I’d make a post for the Republican side as well, but Trump is the only real contender and he doesn’t warrant an entire post.
 Everyone has a general idea of what he’ll say and do as he campaigns for re-election, and the primary threat to that is the economy according to investors, analysts, and plenty of voters.
 There is one person running against Trump in the primaries so far, Former Governor Bill Weld, and no one expects him to have a real chance.
 Also, I’m a registered Democrat, so I’ll have to figure out which person to vote for.

 The big test for Democratic candidates will be initial fundraising and support.
 It’s a crowded field and garnering enough publicity to stay in the top 10 is essential, which means the first step is qualifying for June’s debate.
 Most of them actually have.
-The DNC will be limiting the stage to 20 people just in case that many qualify, and they’re considering stricter rules for later.
-(With so many candidates, advance planning is necessary.)
+The DNC will be limiting the stage to 20 people just in case that many qualify, they’ve increased the thresholds for the third debate.
+(Which could eliminate half the current candidates.)

 Alphabetical order by last name, then their primary political experience: